top of page

 6. Specialty pharmacy access or specialty-lite models

-8. Durable Medical Equipment (DME) and Medicare Part B services
+8. Durable Medical Equipment and Medicare Part B services

 9. 340B contract pharmacy partnerships